 Leaky faucet.
 That’s right.
 Not only is it running your water bill through the roof, but it’s also inviting mold spores to come spend quality time in your house.
 If you start to smell an unpleasant odor near the leaking faucet areas, there might be mold there.

 Water damage.
 Have you recently had any kind of flood damage or large spills?
 Water can soak into your carpet flooring very easily.
 Even if you remove most of the moisture, leaving a little bit there can cause the perfect conditions for mold growth in your floor.

 Rain.
 Wait, what?
 Can rain create the necessary conditions for mold growth inside of a building?
 Isn’t rain outside?
 Yes and yes, again.
 If you have any kind of damage to your roof or something like that, it can allow the rain to actually leak into your walls or ceiling.
 You might patch up the hole in the roof.
 But, of course, it’s not easy to get water out of your wall.
 So, the water sits there for a while, making it a dream home for mold.

 Ok, so in addition to water, mold loves certain air qualities and temperatures.
 If the air in your home or office is stagnant and humid, you’ve got the perfect conditions for mold growth.
 If the air is on the warmer side and you’ve got some water damage, you should definitely be on the lookout for mold.

 Already Have Mold Growing?

 So, maybe it’s a little too late to prevent mold from growing in your house or office.
 But, it’s not too late to save your home and your health!
 Want to stop the mold from taking over?
-Then call A+ Mold Remediation!
+Then call A Plus Mold Remediation Inc.!
 We have all of the knowledge and equipment needed to get rid of mold.
 Making sure you have a healthy living environment is important.
 So we work hard to get all mold issues taken care of.
 If you need to get rid of some mold, contact us today!